Overview of Short Manaslu Circuit Trek (12 Days)

 Phiding, Deng, Namrung, and Lho are the picturesque villages you'll pass on your journey.
 In Lho, you will visit a magnificent monastery before continuing to the vibrant village of Samagaon, where we recommend taking an acclimatization day.
 This is a perfect time to explore the area, including a visit to Manaslu Base Camp, nearby lakes, and scenic viewpoints, all offering stunning views of Mt.
 Manaslu (8,163m) and surrounding peaks.

 The trek continues through the scenic Samdo Valley and on to Dharamsala, the last stop before crossing Larke La Pass.
+If you have time, you can visit the hidden valley of Tsum Valley and continue the Manaslu trek.
+Here are details of the Manaslu Tsum Valley Trek.
+You should plan a 17-day trek.

 Larke La Pass and Beyond